 The laboratory of Patrick Green is internationally recognized for their contributions to the understanding of the molecular basis of T-lymphocyte transformation and induction of leukemia/lymphoma and neurological disease by the human T-cell leukemia viruses (HTLVs).
 The Green lab has three areas of research focus investigating viral and cellular regulators of HTLV gene expression/replication, cellular transformation, and virus survival or persistence in the infected host.

-One aim of our laboratory is to understand the mechanism of action and biological role of a unique HTLV-1 accessory gene, termed Hbz.
-It is the only gene transcribed from the antisense strand of the viral genome and is expressed in almost all adult T-cell leukemia (ATL) cells, whereas tax oncogene expression is typically undetectable.
+One aim of our laboratory is to understand the mechanism of action and biological role of a unique HTLV-1 accessory/regulatory gene, termed Hbz.
+It is the only gene transcribed from the antisense strand of the viral proviral genome and is expressed in all adult T-cell leukemia (ATL) cells, whereas tax oncogene expression is typically undetectable.
 We have discovered that HBZ is dispensable in cell culture, but is required to enhance virus replication and survival in the infected host.
 More recently utilizing a Hbz shRNA knockdown approach and NOD/SCIDγc-/-(NOG) mice we discovered that Hbz expression enhances the proliferative capacity of HTLV-1 infected cells in culture and plays a critical role in infected cell survival and ultimately HTLV-1 tumorigenesis.
 HBZ, originally thought to be unique to HTLV-1 has been hypothesized to play a role in pathogenesis.
-Recently, an antisense protein of HTLV-2 (APH-2) was identified.
-Despite its lack of a typical b-ZIP domain, APH-2, like HBZ, interacts with CREB and down-regulates Tax-mediated viral transcription.
-We will investigate in detail the mechanism of action of APH-2.
-Importantly, since HTLV-1 and HTLV-2 are closely related retroviruses, but have distinct etiological roles in human disease, we hypothesize that comparative studies on anti-sense proteins of HTLV-1 and HTLV-2 will provide fundamental insights into their distinct pathogenic properties.
+Our overall hypothesis is that uncovering the mechanism of actions of Hbz and defining the interplay between Hbz and the viral transactivator, Tax, will provide important insight into HTLV-1 cellular transformation and disease and ultimately will provide means for therapeutic targeting to erradicate HTLV-1 persistence in the host.